lmu-dbs/feeed/README.md

 ```

 ## Tutorial for extending to additional features (e.g. time-based)
 ### Overview

-In order to colaborate and include new features in this repo, consider:
+To include new features in this repo, consider:

 * defining if the proposed feature is log-level, opposed to single event, trace, activity level.
 * Next, check for dependency and Python version compatibility with this current repo (see `setup.py`).
 * The class/method needs to be called by including it in the list of feeed/feature_extractor.py and importing the new method accordingly.
 Furthermore, the "feature type" needs to be included in the exception of feeed/feature_extractor.py
 * The new "feature type" and its features (i.e. summary obtained by aggregation/statistic functions) need to be included in the README.md table
 * The output of the newFeature class needs to be a dict of the sort: `{"featureType_summary1": value1, "featureType_summary2": value2}`

 ### Example